Middle School Language Arts – Family

 Family Matters

-In-person class Mondays, 9-10:30 am** with an additional approximately 1 hour of work to be done between classes.
+In-person class Thursdays, 12:45-2:10 pm with an additional approximately 3 hours of work (45 mins every non-class weekday) to be done between classes.
 (Parents may opt to enroll in our Flex Work Session/s to contribute toward completing–or complete–work done outside of group class time)

 Concepts Covered